 Day of the Dead Origin and History

-The Day of the Dead, or Día de Los Muertos, is a blend of Mesoamerican ritual, Catholicism, and Spanish culture.
+Día de Los Muertos is a blend of Mesoamerican ritual, Catholicism, and Spanish culture.
 The roots of the Day of the Dead celebrated in contemporary Mexico and among those of Mexican heritage throughout the world go back about 3,000 years to pre-Columbian Mesoamerica's rituals honoring the dead.
-Still, regardless of its origin, The Day of the Dead has become a national symbol in Mexico.

 The Aztecs and other people living in what is now central Mexico saw death as an ever-present part of life.
-The Aztecs believed the soul was indestructible; therefore, the soul entered the afterlife when the body died.
+The Aztecs believed the soul was indestructible.
+Therefore, the soul entered the afterlife when the body died.
 Those souls were thought to take a journey, and while on this journey, they met dangerous challenges before reaching their final resting place.
-It was honorable for the families of the deceased to provide the necessary food, water, and tools for their dead loved one's journey.
+It was honorable for the families of the deceased to provide the necessary supplies and tools for their dead loved one's passage.
 The provisions for this journey to the afterlife are the foundation of the ofrendas (offerings) of food, water, symbolic items, and memorabilia placed on altars during today's Día de Los Muertos celebrations.

 Catholic Church Influence